Kamino-Finance/klend-sdk/examples/kvault-tutorial/earn-vaults-12-create-vault-example/README.md

 #### Error: Vault name already exists

 Vault names must be unique.
 Customize the `name` field in the `KaminoVaultConfig` to use a unique name for your vault.

-## Next Steps

-After creating your vault, you can:
-- Use earn-vaults-04 example to deposit into your vault
-- Use earn-vaults-05 example to withdraw from your vault
-- Configure vault strategies and allocations
-- Add markets to your vault for yield generation